 The BC Human Rights Tribunal has published a number of guides and information sheets on its website that explain the tribunal's process.
 In addition, tribunal staff at the Vancouver office is also available to assist employers and employees with compliance issues, interpreting the HRC, resolving complaints and preventing complaints altogether.
 You may contact tribunal staff by phone (604-775-2000) or by email.

 The Ministry of Attorney General also publishes fact sheets to assist employers and employees in the interpretation of the code.
 Explore these fact sheets at Human Rights Protection.
-Finally, another excellent resource is the BC Human Rights Coalition.
+Finally, another excellent resource is the BC Human Rights Clinic.

 Information provided by HARRIS & COMPANY.
 For more information about HARRIS & COMPANY, please visit harrisco.com.